 We will consistently use k for denoting the length of the seed of a pseudorandom generator, and $\ell(k)$ for denoting the length of the corresponding output.
-In some cases, this makes our presentation a little more cumbersome (since a more natural presentation may specify some other parameters and let the seed-length be a function of the latter).
-However, our choice has the advantage of focusing attention on the fundamental parameter of pseudorandom generation process - the length of the random seed.
-We note that whenever a pseudorandom generator is used to "derandomize" an algorithm, n will denote the length of the input to this algorithm, and k will be selected as a function of n.
+In some cases, this makes our presentation a little more cumbersome, where in these cases

-&lt;sup>3The class of threshold functions $\mathcal{F}$ should be viewed as determining the class of noticeable probabilities (as a function of k).
-Thus, we require certain functions (i.e., those presented at the l.h.s of Eq.
+3The class of threshold functions \mathcal{F} should be viewed as determining the class of noticeable probabilities (as a function of k).
+Thus, we require certain functions (i.e., those presented on the l.h.s of Eq.
 (1.2)) to be smaller than any noticeable function on all but finitely many integers.
 We call the former functions negligible.
 Note that a function may be neither noticeable nor negligible (e.g., it may be smaller than any noticeable function on infinitely many values and yet larger than some noticeable function on infinitely many other values).